selfridgeoya/Threat-Hunt-The-Broker/README.md

 Finding

-Artifact proving modification:
+Artifact proving modification:.~lock.BACS_Payments_Dec2025.ods#

-.~lock.BACS_Payments_Dec2025.ods#

 This confirms the document was opened for editing.

-🚩 Access Origin
+### 🚩 Access Origin

+The document was accessed from a specific workstation.

 Investigation

 I correlated file access telemetry with the lateral movement timeline to determine which workstation accessed the document.remote IP is   10.1.0.154 which correspond to as-pc2